pingcap/docs-dm/en/usage-scenario-shard-merge.md

     ignore-checking-items: ["auto_increment_ID"]
     ```

-- To satisfy the migration Requirement #2, configure the [table routing rule](key-features.md#table-routing) as follows:
+- To satisfy the migration requirement #2, configure the [table routing rule](key-features.md#table-routing) as follows:

     {{< copyable "" >}}